-On 19 February 1954, these notes were formalized and several of the UN Sending States and Japan signed an agreement regarding United Nations Forces in Japan.
+On 19 February 1954, these notes were formalized and a number of the UN Sending States and Japan signed an agreement regarding United Nations Forces in Japan.

-WHY WAS UNC-R FORMED?
+Why was UNC-R formed?

 When UNC Headquarters relocated from Tokyo to Seoul in 1957, a small element was left behind to maintain the UNC agreement with Japan.
-This unit became "United

-Nations Command - Rear."
-In a contingency UNC-R manages the force flow of Sending State Forces through Japan.
+This unit became "United Nations Command-Rear."
+In a contingency UNC-R manages force flow from sending state nations based in Japan.
+What does the agreement permit?